 The VERA (VEstal Review Award) is our award for a flash fiction story under 500 words published by any magazine–other than ours–in print or online in the previous year.
 The stories are submitted by the magazines where they were originally published.
-The winning selection receives a prize of $100 and a publication in Vestal Review, and the runner-up entry gets publication in Vestal Review at our usual terms.
+The winning selection receives a prize of $100 and publication in Vestal Review, and the runner-up entry will be published in Vestal Review at our usual terms.

 Update 2/14/18.
 The voting results are in:

 The entry Tuxedos and Evening Gowns by James R. Gapinski took the first place in our readers’ poll.
 Therefore it became the winning selection of our VERA prize.
 It will receive $100 and a publication in Vestal Review.